SkafteNicki/dtu_mlops/s10_extra/ml_deployment.md

             In comparison the ONNX image was 647MB (with CUDA) and 647MB (no CUDA).
 This means that the ONNX image is respectively 8.5x (with CUDA) and 1.94x (no CUDA) smaller than the Pytorch image.

+8. (Optional) Assuming you have completed the module on [FastAPI](../s7_deployment/apis.md) try creating a small FastAPI application that serves a model using the ONNX runtime.

 ## 🧠 Knowledge check

 1. How would you export a `scikit-learn` model to ONNX?
 What method is exported when you export `scikit-learn` model to ONNX?

     ??? success "Solution"